imperorrp/sorcery-ui/PLAN.md

 - Small, self-contained change: update `SelectionHighlighter` to sample computed style and set box-shadow accordingly.
 - Add an optional small label (element tag / id) positioned near the outline when element size allows.
 - Priority: low — UX polish to schedule in Phase 3 or as part of a later polish pass.

+# Style application policy (future):

+Settle on a style application policy - direct to elements/components v/s creation of global CSS classes with adjoining documentation